20 Tips to Improve Your Typography Skills

 10. Balance Type Elements Optically, Not Mathematically

-Type designers use optical tricks to make letters appear balanced and pleasing to the eye.
+Type designers also use optical tricks to make letters appear balanced and pleasing to the eye.
 Why should font placement be any different?

 An image with two halves side by side, both showing the word 'focus' in white on a black background.
 The left half of the image has the word optically aligned, while the right half of the image has the word mathematically aligned.
 The alignment differences are not visually apparent.